Your dining room chairs see a lot of activity, from your restless children crafting crayon pictures to fine dining events with family and friends.

 A stain-resistant treatment, or Scotch-guarding (with the right product for the material, of course), is a great way to prolong the life of your fabric.
 Some dining chairs undergo Scotch-guarding in the manufacturing stage; otherwise, treat the furniture yourself.

-If you have truly rambunctious children, or you are very fond of your furniture, a last measure is to place slipcovers on your chairs.
+If you have truly rambunctious children, or you are very fond of your furniture, the last measure is to place slipcovers on your chairs.
 This protects the chair fabric from kids and pets and can be tossed into the washing machine for easy cleaning.
 Of course, this isn’t ideal if you have a beautiful chair you want to show off – but it does mean that chair has a greater chance of looking good longer.

 If you want more handy dining chair tips, check out some of our other resources on the blog like our guide to cleaning your sofa.
 Or browse through our quality range of designer dining chairs to find something both you AND the kids can love and enjoy for a good time to come.